techTenzen/TitanNexus/README.md

 ### 🌐 Seamless Deployment Options
 Deploy your projects directly to platforms like GitHub or Netlify with just a few clicks, or download as a ZIP file for local use.

+### 🤝 Integrated Community Platform
+Share projects, engage in discussions, submit feature requests, report issues, and connect with other developers directly within the Titan AI ecosystem.

 ## ⚡ Quickstart